hml-yt/clockross/README.md

 ## Configuration

 - The Stable Diffusion API endpoint can be configured in main.py
-- Clock dimensions and update intervals can be adjusted in main.py
+- Display resolution (1024x600) and API resolution (640x360) can be adjusted in main.py
+- Background update interval (15 seconds) can be modified in main.py
 - Prompt generation parameters can be modified in src/background/prompt_generator.py

+## Resolution Settings

+The application uses two different resolutions:
+- Display Resolution: 1024x600 - The actual window size and final rendering resolution
+- API Resolution: 640x360 - The resolution used for Stable Diffusion API requests

+This dual-resolution approach provides several benefits:
+1. Faster API processing with smaller images
+2. Reduced bandwidth usage
+3. Better performance on lower-end systems
+4. High-quality display output through proper scaling

 ## Development

 When running with the `--debug` flag, debug images are automatically saved during runtime:
-- Pre-API clock face images: debug_preapi_*.png
+- Pre-API clock face images: debug_preapi_*.png (640x360)
-- Generated backgrounds: debug_background_*.png
+- Generated backgrounds: debug_background_*.png (640x360)
-- Clock face overlays: debug_clockface_*.png
+- Clock face overlays: debug_clockface_*.png (1024x600)

 The debug mode also provides verbose output about:
 - API requests and responses